GammaScorpii/nixos-wg-peer-manager/README.md

 sudo nixos-rebuild switch
 ```

-The script generates a `wg-peers.nix` file that can be imported into your NixOS WireGuard configuration.
+The script generates a `wg-peers.nix` file in the /etc/nixos/modules/ directory, and is imported into the wireguard.nix configuration.

 ## Security Features

 - Keys stored in protected `/etc/nixos/secrets/` directory
-- Prevents execution as root user
 - Secure file permissions (600 for keys, 750 for directories)
 - IP address validation and conflict detection
 - Safe temporary file handling